EYBlockchain/nightfall_3/README.md

 ##### Start the event filter:

-Send a `post` request to `http://localhost:9000/start` to start the merkle-tree's event filters for `newLeaf` and `newLeaves` events.
+Send a `post` request to `http://localhost:9000/start` to start the merkle-tree's event filters for `NewLeaf` and `NewLeaves` events.
 Any 'new leaf' events will be picked up by the filters, and cause the new leaf data to be inserted into the mongodb.

 ##### Update the merkle-tree database: